Traffic classification

 Traffic classification is an automated process which categorises computer network traffic according to various parameters (for example, based on port number or protocol) into a number of traffic classes.
 Each resulting traffic class can be treated differently in order to differentiate the service implied for the data generator or consumer.

 Typical uses

-Packets are classified to be differently processed by the network scheduler.
+Packets are classified to be processed differently by the network scheduler.
 Upon classifying a traffic flow using a particular protocol, a predetermined policy can be applied to it and other flows to either guarantee a certain quality (as with VoIP or media streaming service) or to provide best-effort delivery.
 This may be applied at the ingress point (the point at which traffic enters the network, typically an edge device) with a granularity that allows traffic management mechanisms to separate traffic into individual flows and queue, police and shape them differently.

 Classification methods

 Classification is achieved by various means.